16 On-Page SEO Examples That Will Rock Your World!

 I guarantee you that if he were to replace “best with “worst”, his rankings would plummet in a few days regardless of how much authority that page has.

-URL stands for Uniform Resource Locator, and it’s the address where your web page lives.
+URL stands for Uniform Resource Locator, the address where your web page lives.

 It is also a solid on-page SEO ranking factor that we can use to tune our pages to rank higher.